Henrietta Lacks: Early life

 Henrietta Lacks was born Loretta Pleasant on August 1, 1920, in Roanoke, Virginia, to Eliza Pleasant (née Lacks) (1886–1924) and John "Johnny" Randall Pleasant (1881–1969).
 She is remembered as having hazel eyes, a small waist, size 6 shoes, and always wearing red nail polish and a neatly pleated skirt.
 Her family is uncertain how her name changed from Loretta to Henrietta, but she was nicknamed Hennie.
 When Lacks was four years old in 1924, her mother died giving birth to her tenth child.
 Unable to care for the children alone after his wife's death, Lacks's father moved the family to Clover, Virginia, where the children were distributed among relatives.
 Lacks ended up with her maternal grandfather, Thomas "Tommy" Henry Lacks, in a two-story log cabin that was once the slave quarters on the plantation that had been owned by Henrietta's white great-grandfather and great-uncle.
-She shared a room with her nine-year-old first cousin (their mothers were sisters) and her future husband, David "Day" Lacks (1915–2002).
+She shared a room with her nine-year-old first cousin and future husband, David "Day" Lacks (1915–2002).

 Like most members of her family living in Clover, Lacks worked as a tobacco farmer starting from an early age.
 She fed the animals, tended the garden, and toiled in the tobacco fields.
 She attended the designated black school two miles away from the cabin until she had to drop out to help support the family when she was in the sixth grade.
-In 1935, when Lacks was 14 years old, she gave birth to a son, Lawrence Lacks.
+When Lacks was 14 years old, she gave birth to a son, Lawrence Lacks (1935–2023).
 In 1939, her daughter Elsie Lacks (1939–1955) was born.
 Both children were fathered by Day Lacks.
 Elsie had epilepsy and cerebral palsy and was described by the family as "different" or "deaf and dumb".